PATH LIGHT COUNSELING POLICIES FOR CLINICAL THERAPY

 The fee for service is based on a standard amount of $100 per session.
-For those who truly cannot afford that amount an adjustment might be made according to what the client can afford and how much we are able to alter it at the time.
+For those who truly cannot afford that amount, an adjustment might be made according to what the client can afford and how much we are able to alter it at the time.
 Rather than using a sliding scale, we decide on any adjusted fees by discussing it before therapy begins.
 Sessions are usually 50 minutes long with some variance and whenever possible I try to set the first session up at 90 minutes (at no extra charge) to allow us more time to identify issues and better determine what to do next.

 Payment is due by the end of each session and can be made by check or cash.
 Payment can also be made by credit or debit card either from this site or I can send a PayPal invoice via email.

 As mentioned, the fee for service is due at the time of the session unless other arrangements have been made in advance.
-I generally do not bill insurance companies accept in cases where I’m a provider for that company or by special arrangement.
+I generally do not bill insurance companies to accept in cases where I’m a provider for that company or by special arrangement.
 Presently, I am a provider only for two employee assistance programs (EAP’), Deer Oaks EAP and Jorgensen and Brooks, as well as special request cases from the Veterans Administration.

 MAKING AN APPOINTMENT

-I personally schedule all my appointments either by phone, in person and in some cases by email.
-Typically, as a new client you would start out by calling me by phone at the Path Light number to express your interest in counseling.
+I personally schedule all my appointments either by phone, in person, and in some cases by email.
+Typically, as a new client, you would start out by calling me by phone at the Path Light number to express your interest in counseling.
 We talk briefly to about the terms of counseling, answer any questions you may have and discuss some of your concerns if you would like.
 If you decide to schedule a session we can set that up at that time.
-Usually sessions are 50 minutes long, which usually works out well.
-However for the first session I try to allow 90 minutes (at no extra charge) to make sure we have a good sense of what will be needed.
+Usually, sessions are 50 minutes long, which usually works out well.
+However, for the first session, I try to allow 90 minutes (at no extra charge) to make sure we have a good sense of what will be needed.

 EMAIL: PERSONAL INFORMATION AND APPOINTMENTS